SettleAPI/settle-api-description/docs/Documentation/1. Introduction/09-shortlinks.md

 }
 ```

-To create Short Dynamic Links for testing, use the `sandbox` environment.
 For a complete specification of the JSON request object, see the [Short Dynamic Link API Reference]().

 ### Request limits